yoloseem/vict-lang/README.markdown

 Method
 ----

-You can define plus function like this: `method arg1 arg2 ... do expr1 expr2 ... end`.
+You can define the function with following syntax: `method arg1 arg2 ... do expr1 expr2 ... end`.
 Following code defines a function calculates the average of two numbers.
     average is method x y do
         ((:+: x y) :/: 2)